• Skip to primary navigation

 Substitutions and Variations

 • Coconut cream substitute: Full-fat canned coconut milk works too if you can't find coconut cream.
-Don't use refrigerated coconut milk as it tends to be more watered down.

 • Add shredded coconut: For even more coconut flavor, swirl ยฝ cup shredded coconut into the frosting!
 Toasted coconut is even better.
 If you add coconut, pipe the frosting through a large round piping tip.
 The coconut will get stuck in a star tip like the Wilton 1M!